 - Action Girl:

 - Achievement In Ignorance: Nanase managed to make a human-powered airplane fly with her strength, despite that it is not aerodynamically feasible for said airplane to fly.
-They crash immediately after Shinra point it out.
+They crash immediately after Shinra points it out.

 - Always Murder: Downplayed Trope.
 This manga is more about archaeological work than crime-solving work, but Shinra has seen his share of murder because of said archaeological works.
+In fact, the first case in this series happens because one person refused to trade their art collection with the other art collector, and their arguing resulted in one person's death.

 - Asshole Victim: Several times.